-Every semester, Tiny Earth at FAU consists of 192 non-STEM undergraduate students, five graduate Teaching Assistants, multiple DIR Researchers, one Postdoctoral Researcher and one Lab Assistant, under the leadership of Diane Baronas-Lowell, Ph.D.
-Together, we lead students in the discovery of novel antibiotic-producing isolates, and we are partnering with FAU chemists to isolate novel antibiotic compounds.
+Each semester, Tiny Earth at FAU consists of 192 non-STEM undergraduate students (in RI:BSC 1005L), five graduate teaching assistants, multiple DIR researchers, work-study students and one lab manager under the leadership of Diane Baronas-Lowell, Ph.D.
+Undergraduate students in the General Microbiology Labs (MCB 3020) (~100 students per semester) further characterize the unknown bacteria with the best antibiotic-production profiles.
+Together, we are searching for novel antibiotic-producing bacteria, and we are partnering with FAU chemists to isolate novel antibiotic compounds.

 Diane Baronas-Lowell.
 Broadening SWI Efforts at FAU.
 Presented at 5th Annual SWI Symposium, June 2018.